Install from GitHub

 _variables.yml

-for consistent metadata -
+for consistent user metadata -

 .gitignore